walshbr/introduction-to-text-analysis/sentiment-analysis/prism-part-three.md

 ![plot trajectory in portrait](/assets/sentiment-analysis/jockers-portrait.jpg)

 So measuring sentiment computationally in this way, at its core, relies on solid training data.
 The computer needs to learn how to map emotion-laden words and phrases onto some sort of numerical system.
-The robustness of this training set can complicate your results.
+The robustness of your training set can strengthen or complicate your results.
 Getting a good training set can be difficult, however, since

 http://www.emojisentiment.com/#About